Skip to main content

 “ I saw a dream yesterday. “ She looked away. “ You were filling my hairline and the crowd…”

-Everything was clear like it was yesterday.
+Everything was clear, like it was yesterday.
 The first sight, the wedding, the struggles, the enemies, Dheer Bai Ji!
 She remembered the face as she stared at him.
 Scared.
-Dheerbai had always wanted her dead and she was alive to see it then.
+Dheerbai had always wanted her dead, and she was alive to see it then.
 He read her thoughts.
-He also remembered everything and was ready to accept it now.

-“ I won’t let anyone win this time Ajabdeh, I promise.”
+“ I won’t let anyone harm you this time, Ajabdeh, I promise.”
 He held her hand.

 “ But… But....No one will believe us…” She was puzzled.

-Then in an impulse of the moment like they had waited for each other forever they hugged.
-She closed her eyes feeling his heart beat as the voices in her head stopped.
-He felt like he had had this feeling before like she was in his arms before also.
+Then, in an impulse of the moment, like they had waited for each other forever, they embraced each other.
+She closed her eyes, feeling his heartbeat as the voices in her head stopped.
+He felt like he had had this feeling before, like she was in his arms before, a million times, when he needed to be reassured.
 Tears flew.
-He kissed her forehead holding her like he never wants to let go.
+He kissed her forehead, holding her like he never wanted to let go.

 “ Survi!”
-Jaivanta’s cry made them spring apart as she looked at the duo angry and humiliated.
+Jaivanta’s cry made them jolt apart as she looked at the duo, angry and humiliated.

-“ What Happened?”
-Hansa asked worried as Jaivanta lost her cool.
+“ What happened?”
+Hansa asked worriedly as Jaivanta lost her cool.

 “ What happened?
-What happened is that your son was hugging my daughter under broad daylight.”
+What happened is that your son was hugging my daughter in broad daylight.”

 “ What?”
 She looked surprised. “ That can’t be...
 Pratap??”
 He looked away.